JaGeo/LobsterPy/paper/paper.md

 users make while performing bonding analysis.
 However, it is also essential to systematically generate inputs and post-process the output files consistently to have reliable and reproducible results.
 Furthermore, transforming the data from these high-throughput bonding analysis calculations into a format suitable for ML studies should benefit data-driven material science research.
-_Lobsterpy_ aims to fulfill this need.
+_LobsterPy_ aims to fulfill this need.

 # Features
 - Automatic summarized bonding analysis JSONs and text descriptions based on COHPs (ICOHPs), COBIs (ICOBIs), and COOPs (ICOOPs)